open-risk/energyLedger/README.md

 ### Implementation

-The implementation included in this repository is built using the **Postgres database** (Version 15).
+The implementation included in this repository is built using the **Postgres Database** (Version 15).

 The [file energyLedger0.1.sql](energyLedger0.1.sql) is a complete dump of a functional energyLedger database schema.